Language: EN

 Try it online

-To visualize the previous code, we can use a voltmeter or an LED placed on pin 11.
-However, we can modify the previous code with a little trick, to transfer the PWM value to another signal, and thus visualize it in the built-in LED on the board on pin 13.
+To visualize the previous code, we can use a voltmeter or an LED connected to pin 11.
+However, we can modify the previous code with a small trick to transfer the PWM value to another signal, allowing us to visualize it on the built-in LED on pin 13.

 const int analogOutPin = 11; // Analog output pin that the LED is attached to